Meaning of Sedan Vs. Convertible

 No, a sedan cannot be a convertible because “sedan” and “convertible” are two different body types.

-Basically, if a vehicle has a soft-folding top or retractable hardtop, it’s a convertible, which can also be referred to as a cabriolet or roadster, but not a sedan.
+Essentially, a vehicle with a soft-folding top or retractable hardtop is considered a convertible.
+They can also be referred to as a cabriolet or roadster, but not a sedan.
 Vehicles that come as convertibles can often also be purchased in a sedan variation.

-A sedan has a fixed ceiling, four doors and a conventional trunk separated from the area in which the drivers and passengers sit, with a separate compartment in front for the engine.
+A sedan has a fixed ceiling, four doors, and a conventional trunk separated from the cabin, with a separate compartment in front for the engine.
 This is called a “three-box configuration,” and is delightfully straightforward.
 Sedans can vary in size.

 What is a coupe?

 A coupe is a vehicle with two doors and a conventional trunk.
 The main difference here from the sedan is that the coupe has two doors instead of four.
-Some coupes have removal roof panels, which may make them seem like a convertible, but technically, if it doesn’t have a soft-folding top or retractable hardtop, it’s not a convertible.
-It’s just a coupe that the roof can come off.
+Some coupes have removable roof panels.
+These may make them seem like a convertible, but technically, if it doesn’t have a soft-folding top or retractable hardtop, it’s not a convertible.
+It’s just a coupe where the roof can come off.

-Coupes often have sportier, sleeker styling than a traditional sedan, which can impact practical elements such as cargo space and rear head-room but which boost appearance points.
+Coupe models often feature sportier, sleeker styling than traditional sedans.
+This can impact practical elements such as cargo space and rear headroom, but it also boosts appearance points.

-Automakers have recently tried to get away with classifications like “four-door coupe,” but these categories are questionable at best; they’re more of a marketing gimmick.
+Automakers have recently attempted to classify vehicles as “four-door coupes,” but these categories are questionable at best; they’re more of a marketing gimmick.

 Read More: Should You Get a Used Sedan, Hatchback, or Crossover?